Creating a dementia-friendly garden

 “It could be through the sound of running water, or by including scented plants such as Phlox divaricata subsp. laphamii ‘Chattahoochee’ or Azalea ‘Daviesii’,” says Charlie.

-There are more resources on living with dementia available from the Alzheimer’s Society, Age UK, Dementia UK and Rare Dementia Support.
+For more information and support, visit the Alzheimer’s Society, Age UK, Dementia UK and Rare Dementia Support.